-We start with the evaluation of the global performance of Donar and its ability to meet the requirements summarized in Table 3.1.
+We start with the evaluation of the global performance of DONAR and its ability to meet the requirements summarized in Table 3.1.
 We use an audio stream of 32 kbps with a rate of 25 frames per second.
-We configure Donar as follows: The window duration is w = 2s and we open a total of $n{\text{LINKS}} = 12$ links including $n{\text{1ST}} = 3$ links, $n{\text{2ND}} = 3$ links, and $n{\text{INACTIVE}} = 6$ links.
+We configure DONAR as follows: The window duration is w = 2s and we open a total of $n{\text{LINKS}} = 12$ links including $n{1\text{ST}} = 3$ links, $n{2\text{ND}} = 3$ links, and $n{\text{INACTIVE}} = 6$ links.
 We present a comprehensive analysis of the influence of these parameters in Section 3.5.2.

-^{8.} The Tor software is evolving quickly, especially considering v3 onions.
-To benefit from latest bug fixes, we compiled Tor from branch maint-0.4.4 (commit 09a1a34ad1) and patch #256.
+^{9.} The Tor software is evolving quickly, especially considering the recent V3 of Onion services.
+To benefit from latest bug fixes, we followed Tor master branch and used commit ff931334 for our experiments.

-Figure 3.7 - Dropped calls after 90 minutes for SIMPLE, TORFONE, and DONAR setups.
+Figure 3.6 - Dropped calls after 90 minutes for SIMPLE, TORFONE, and DONAR setups.

-We consider the six possible variants of Donar using either of the two scheduling policies alternate and double-send combined with one of the three security configurations (Default, 2 hops, or 1-way anonymity).
+We consider the six possible variants of DONAR using either of the two scheduling policies ALTERNATE and DOUBLE-SEND combined with one of the three security configurations (Hardened, Default, or Light).
 In addition, we implement two approaches representing the state of the art.
 SIMPLE is the direct use of a single Tor link to transfer VoIP data.
-It represents our reference in terms of bandwidth usage for the alternate policy.
-Torfone implements the duplication strategy used in Torfone [145]: It sends each new packet on two links, representing a reference for bandwidth usage for the double-send policy.
+It represents our reference in terms of bandwidth usage for the ALTERNATE policy.
+TORFONE implements the duplication strategy used in TorFone [76]: It sends each new packet on two links, representing a reference for bandwidth usage for the DOUBLE-SEND policy.

 No call interruption.
 We start by studying the percentage of dropped calls for all configurations.
 We run 96 instances of a 90-minute call for each combination and count the percentage of dropped calls.
 For SIMPLE, a broken Tor link invariably results in a dropped call.
-The Donar variants and torpone, instead, re-establish broken links, and thus consider their calls dropped whenever they miss 25 consecutive frames.
-Figure 3.7 presents the results.
-All Donar variants perform better than the previous approaches, and meet the goal of less than 2% of dropped calls.
-We only record, in fact, dropped calls for the most conservative of our setups, i.e., combining the Alternate policy with the default configuration.
-Torfone only meets the goal in the 1-way anonymity configuration.
+The DONAR variants and TORFONE, instead, re-establish broken links, and thus consider their calls dropped whenever they miss 25 consecutive frames.
+Figure 3.6 presents the results.
+All DONAR variants perform better than the previous approaches, and meet the goal of less than 2% of dropped calls.
+We only record, in fact, dropped calls for the most conservative of our setups, i.e., combining the ALTERNATE policy with the hardened configuration.
+TORFONE only meets the goal in the Light configuration.